 That will set you up to auto-pay $25 per month via PayPal.
 You should receive an e-mail from PayPal that can serve as a receipt or log onto your PayPal account and print what you need from there.

 You will receive an email from Ko-fi when I post new content.
 When you are on the site you’ll also see a Ko-fi notification (🔔).
 I will also be posting announcements about new content on social media (Facebook, Instagram, Twitter) and my blog (which also has a way to subscribe to e-mail notifications)

 Personal Professional Facebook Page (linked to OMazing Kids): https://www.facebook.com/angela.moorad (adding “friends” who have a direct role in AAC or Assistive Technology – AAC / AT app or product developers, AAC / AT consultants, SLPs who specialize in AAC, other professionals who specialize in AAC or AT, etc.)

 Are you a parent or caregiver who wants to try out AAC options for your child?
 I highly recommend that you pursue an AAC eval (including feature matching and trial of options) with an SLP who has expertise in this area.

 This is not meant to put up a roadblock or to “gate keep”.
 I like to compare it to decisions made regarding wheelchairs.
 Could you just go pick one out and buy it?
 If you had the money, sure.
 But it may not be the best “fit” for that person.

 But don’t feel that you HAVE TO wait.

-Unfortunately it’s still common to see comments from parents who have been told “no”, “only after we try _____”, or “only after they demonstrate ________ skills”, etc.
+Unfortunately it’s still common to see comments from parents and caregivers who have been told “no”, “only after we try _____”, or “only after they demonstrate ________ skills”, etc.